Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Continental Grand Prix 5000 S TR

-Market price US$85, £60, €50.
+MSRP/RRP: US$85, £80, €85.
 Available at BTD (BikeTiresDirect), Performance Bike, Amazon, Merlin, and Sigma Sports.

-Getting the S TR tire on rims and inflating them continues to be one of the easiest of any I’ve mounted in 7 years of installing tubeless tires, including the 50+ installations I did across 8 wheelsets from 5 leading brands for this review.
+Getting the S TR tire on rims and inflating them continues to be one of the easiest of any I’ve mounted in 7+ years of installing tubeless tires, including the 50+ installations I did across 8 wheelsets from 5 leading brands for this review.
 While it takes two to tango – even tires made of supple materials with malleable beads and manufactured within tolerance need rims with center channels and bead seats that mate well with tires – these new Conti tubeless bike tires are the belle of the ball.

 If you have even a minimum amount of experience installing tubeless tires, you’ll find that few of the best these days require levers to get them on the newer designs of road disc wheels that meet the ETRTO standard.
 Yet, the S TR goes on with noticeably less effort than most and inflates on nearly every wheelset I tested with a regular floor pump.

-The new S TR is also compatible with hookless rims.
+The S TR is also compatible with hookless rims.
 But don’t inflate it above the 72.5psi or 5 bar level established by the ETRTO and ISO standards organizations and agreed to by the leading wheelset makers.

-And while the 25mm S TR is 50 grams (or 17%) lighter than the TL per my measurements, independent testers BRR and TOUR (subscription required) found that the S TR has a marginally higher tire-loss rolling resistance than the TL.
+And while the 25mm S TR is 50 grams (or 17%) lighter than the same size TL per my measurements, independent testers BRR and TOUR (subscription required) found that the S TR has a marginally higher tire-loss rolling resistance than the TL.

-Yet, in the same way that losing weight to improve your watts/kg can also reduce your power, the changes that led to S TR’s weight loss may also be why it has been shown in tests by BRR to have less puncture resistance than the TL and most other tires we’ve compared it to this review.
+Yet, in the same way that losing weight to improve your watts/kg can also reduce your power, the changes that led to S TR’s weight loss may also be why it has been shown in tests by BRR to have less puncture resistance than most other tires we’ve compared it to this review.

 We have punctured a couple of the S TRs over the last few years, but considering all the miles that the half-dozen pairs we’ve been using have seen, flats have not been an issue.